palak350/eventpage/README.md

-# eventpage in that basic about html oe css
+# eventpage in that basic about html or css